abxnxsh/assgn/README.md

 The application is designed with scalability in mind by:

 - Caching data in Redis to handle a high volume of read requests.
-- Offloading long-running tasks to Redis Queue, allowing the API to respond quickly to user requests.
+- Offloading long-running tasks to Rabbitmq, allowing the API to respond quickly to user requests.

 ### 7. **Testing**